 Piñatex is a very unique material made from pineapple plant leaves.
 This is a 100% eco-friendly product and uses an often unused by-product of the pineapple farming industry.
 This creates a secondary source of income for the farmers and is sustainable.
 The material looks like worn leather, is watertight and does not need any toxic chemicals in its processing.
 I have seen this mainly be used for shoes and bags but can be made into dressed, skirts and other items.
 This is a great option as it is both ethical and sustainable.

 This one may be a bit more tricky and you should do some research, as to where you are getting the product from.
 However, there are companies that provide waxed cotton that is both organic and sustainable.
 Cotton on its own is not waterproof and that is why it is waxed.
-This creates a material that is waterproof and as cotton and wax are easier to clean than leather the process in its formation is easier to wash, which reduces the amounts of potentially harmful cleaning chemical.
-As this this is fabric based it is much more pliable than leather and others on this list, allowing it to be applied in more products.
+This creates a material that is waterproof and as cotton and wax are easier to clean than leather the process in its formation is easier to wash, which reduces the amounts of potentially harmful cleaning chemicals.
+As this is fabric based it is much more pliable than leather and others on this list, allowing it to be applied in more products.
 Some well-known brands make some high-end products with this unique texture and look.
 I have seen this primarily used for jackets, hats and bags.

 What do you mean a cloth made from stone?
 That’s impossible right?
 Well, Coolstone ‘leather is made from an extremely thin sewable layer of slate stone onto a fleece material.
 This again is very unique and provides a well-worn leathery look that feels like paper and stone.
 As it gets older the distressed look increases, further improving the well-worn look.
 Due to it being made from slate stone It always comes in a matte black/grey finish, which gets softer with age.
 This is a new emerging material that needs more development but is a great looking alternative to leather.

 This one is fascinating but unfortunately I haven’t seen many companies use it.
 It is a natural material that comes from the ocean, specifically from leather kelp (large brown tough seaweed).
-To be sustainable it involves growing this plant in a farmed section of the ocean but there is already an abundance of it that exists and as above is still in its early stages of development.
+To be sustainable it involves growing this plant in a farmed section of the ocean but there is already an abundance of it that exists and as above it is still in its early stages of development.
 However, the kelp does not use pesticide lessening its environmental impact.
 Once collected it is often dyed to be a more appeasing colour but this can be done with natural, eco-friendly dyes.

 This is an odd one and some people may not like the idea of it but I believe it is a great alternative.
 You may have guessed from the name but this comes from mushrooms.
 To be precise it used the inedible mushroom specifically Phellinus Elliposideus cap that grows on tree trunks.
-Once harvested the mushroom cap go through a similar process of leather but instead of using toxic chemicals, natural eco-friendly alternative can be used.
+Once harvested the mushroom cap go through a similar process of leathering but instead of using toxic chemicals, natural eco-friendly alternative can be used.
 In this process the material can also be made water-repellent.
 This finished material creates an earthy looking products that looks similar to suede but is much softer.
 I have seen this used for bags, hats and purses but will hopefully see a lot more of it in the not too distant future.

 The Hana Plant (Agave Plant):

 This again is a lesser-known alternative but still makes it way on the list.
 The reason for it being on the list is because it’s simplistic, elegant minimalistic look that I love.
-This uses the fibres from the thick leaves of the Hana Plant that can be grown sustainable.
+This uses the fibres from the thick leaves of the Hana Plant that can be grown sustainably.
 They are woven together to produce a thick fabric.
 I have seen seller’s state this is good for the local communities where it is grown and is Peta approved, further increasing it eco-friendliness.
 However, if you pick an item up with it, try to ensure that is uses natural, certified dyes on the product.

 This is another interesting one and the one that I believe connects the most with nature (visually), so if you are like that, I would recommend this one.
 This uses natural raw teak leaves that are able to withstand tropical storms, so are naturally strong, durable and water resistant.
 This material has a natural look similar to that you could see on the jungle or forest floor.
 I have mostly seen it been used to create purses or bags.